-As previously reported, the FERC issued four orders in this proceeding in July 2020 (three on July 17 (together, the "July 17 Orders"); one on July 28, 2020).
-Each of the orders addressed in part or in whole the Cost-of-Service Agreement ("COS Agreement")44 among Constellation Mystic Power ("Mystic"), Exelon Generation Company ("ExGen") and ISO-NE, which is to provide compensation for the continued operation of the Mystic 8 & 9 units from June 1, 2022 through May 31, 2024.
-As noted in Section XVI below, each of the July 17 Orders45 (and the earlier, underlying orders) as well as the FERC order setting the base ROE for the Mystic COS Agreement at 9.33%,46 have been appealed to the U.S. Court of Appeals for the D.C.
-Circuit ("DC Circuit").
-Activity since the last Report includes:
+Each of the July 17 Orders46 and the Mystic ROE Order, 47 which addressed in part or in whole the Cost-of-Service Agreement ("COS Agreement")48 among Constellation Mystic Power ("Mystic"), Exelon Generation Company ("ExGen"), have been appealed to the U.S. Court of Appeals for the D.C.
+Circuit ("DC Circuit") (see Section XVI below).
+Since the last Report: